 It could be inferred from the above study that, age and annual income played a significant role that might be due to the experience in fennel growing and availability of money to spend in adoption of the technologies.
-While, the education, caste, size of land holding, family type and family size did not play a positive role in adoption level of fennel production technology among the farmers of the Nagaur district of Rajasthan.
+While, the education, caste, size of land holding, family type and family size play non-significant role in adoption level of fennel production technology among the farmers of the Nagaur district of Rajasthan.
+The study recommended that regional rural banks and co-operative societies should come forward and advance loans to fennel growers at reasonable rates of interest and Kisan Credit Card (KCC) can be easily provided for timely purchase of inputs and other technological expenditures to sustain the fennel production in the area.
+Whereas, Krishi Vigyan Kendra and District agriculture department should formulate programme for intensive trainings along with frontline demonstrations for enhancing the knowledge and skill of fennel growers.
+Further, the attributes like education, caste, size of land holding, family type and family size do not exert much in the adoption of fennel production technology.
+Therefore, it is to bring into the notice of policy makers that these attributes can be considered independently, while formulating the policies for fennel crop.